-In this paper, we explore how such a framework can be designed within a general equilibrium model where shock distributions are skewed, with skewness evolving over time.
+In this paper, we investigate how to design such a framework within a general equilibrium model featuring skewed distributions of shocks, where the skewness varies over time.
 Positive (negative) skewness reflects a longer or fatter right (left) tail, indicating that positive (negative) outcomes are more probable, or equivalently, that the balance of risks is tilted to the upside (downside).
 This model serves as a valuable tool for evaluating the robustness of alternative policy strategies in managing both upside and downside inflation risks and for deriving the optimal policy in response to a time-varying balance of macroeconomic risks.

 While symmetric changes in risks are well-known to have no first-order effects on equilibrium outcomes, asymmetric shifts in risks do, as they influence agents' expectations.
 Positive (negative) skewness increases (decreases) expectations by pulling the mean toward the right (left) tail.
-Consequently, changes in the skewness of the shocks distribution affect agents' decisions, even at first order, through their impact on expectations.
-In fact, expectations are the only moment of agents' beliefs that matters for optimal decisions in a linearized model.
-Therefore, the first-order effects of asymmetric risks can be studied through the log-linear approximation of the model around its steady-state equilibrium augmented with zero-mean Gaussian anticipated shocks that exclusively serve to tilt agents' expectations of future shocks away from the mode, consistent with the skewness of their distribution.
-By design, these shocks never materialize, resembling noise, sentiments, or shifts in pure beliefs.
+Consequently, changes in the skewness of the shocks distribution affect agents' decisions at first order through their impact on expectations.
+In fact, expectations are the only moment of agents' beliefs that matters for optimal decisions in a linear model.
+Therefore, the first-order effects of asymmetric risks can be studied through the log-linear approximation of the model around its steady-state equilibrium augmented with zero-mean Gaussian anticipated shocks that exclusively serve to tilt agents' expectations of future shocks, consistent with the skewness of their distribution.
+By design, these dummy anticipated shocks never materialize, resembling noise, sentiments, or shifts in pure beliefs.
 Hence, we call this framework the beliefs representation of asymmetric risks.

-While focusing on the first-order effects of asymmetric macroeconomic risks limits the types of asymmetry we can consider and the number of channels through which risks can influence allocations and prices, we highlight two main advantages.
+While focusing on the first-order effects of asymmetric macroeconomic risks limits the types of asymmetry we can consider and the number of channels through which risks can influence equilibrium allocations and prices, we highlight two main advantages.
 First, the linear-quadratic beliefs representation allows the characterization of the solution to the optimal policy problem analytically and within a framework comparable to that employed by the literature on optimal monetary policy under symmetric shocks (Clarida et al., 1999; Woodford, 2003; Galí, 2008).
-Our analysis shows that the optimal policy requires the central bank to adopt a strategy that shifts the modal scenario of expected inflation in the opposite direction of the balance of inflation risks.
-For instance, if the balance of inflation risks is tilted to the downside, the central bank should communicate a more accommodative path.
+We show that optimal policy requires the central bank to adopt a strategy that shifts agents' inflation expectations in the opposite direction of the balance of inflation risks.
+For example, if the balance of inflation risks is tilted to the downside, the central bank should communicate an accommodative path aimed at overheating the economy and counteracting the deflationary pressures.

 Second, the laws of motion in the beliefs representation are linear and all shocks - i.e. the structural ones and the dummy anticipated ones - are Gaussian.
-Therefore, this representation of the model can be solved with extremely fast and accurate off-the-shelf techniques.1 This tractability enables the analysis of real-time changes in the balance of inflation risks within a quantitative dynamic general equilibrium framework.
+Therefore, this representation of the model can be solved with extremely fast and accurate off-the-shelf techniques.
+This tractability allows the analysis of real-time changes in the balance of inflation risks and policy counterfactuals within a quantitative dynamic general equilibrium framework.